website watertownhistory.org

 attempted to throw the obnoxious patron into the frigid outdoors.

-In his attempt to
+In his attempt to avoid

-decayed African,” as the Watertown
+as the Watertown Democrat put it,

-performed a surgical operation which induced the trouble-maker to let go,
+operation which induced the trouble-maker to let go, whereupon he was summarily

-whereupon he was summarily escorted out the door sans coat, we assume, but definitely without one finger.
+escorted out the door sans coat, we

 What subsequently